IPR-1: Interactive Physical Reasoner: Introduction

+In this way, we propose \emph{IPR} (\textbf{I}nteractive \textbf{P}hysical \textbf{R}easoner), a paradigm where world model \emph{prediction} reinforces a VLM policy to adapt its physical reasoning in interactive environments (Fig.~\ref{fig:pipeline}).
+To evaluate this paradigm at scale, we curate over 1,000 heterogeneous games spanning diverse visual styles, control interfaces, physics configurations, and causal structures.
+Games provide an ideal testbed for physical reasoning: they offer rich interaction, realistic physics, and effectively \emph{unlimited} rollouts at low cost.
+Crucially, their heterogeneous visual appearances introduce substantial domain gaps that typically break traditional agents trained environment-by-environment.
+For IPR, however, these diverse worlds share the same underlying physical and causal principles, allowing it to learn a representation focused enough to transfer across radically different domains.

-Across this suite, our \emph{IPR} remains robust on all three levels, while RL-based and prediction-based baselines often collapse on one or more of them.
-Trained under the IPR paradigm, an 8B backbone matches GPT-5 overall and even \emph{surpasses} it on curiosity.
+We further organize evaluation into three levels inspired by Maslow’s hierarchy of needs~\cite{huitt2007maslow}: \emph{Survival}, \emph{Curiosity}, \emph{Utility}, covering a spectrum from physical intuition to goal-directed reasoning (Fig.~\ref{fig:pyramid}).
+The result on three levels verifies two failure modes: reasoning-based VLM/VLA lack forward consequence prediction to explore (Curiosity), while prediction-based world models explore broadly yet fail at goal-driven tasks (Utility).
+Across the full suite, our \emph{IPR} remains robust on all three levels, while RL-based and prediction-based baselines often collapse on one or more of them.
+With an 8B backbone, IPR even \emph{surpasses} GPT-5 overall.
 Moreover, competence scales with the number of training games and interaction steps (Fig.~\ref{fig:scaling}) and \emph{zero-shot transfers} to novel environments, highlighting the potential of interactive learning for physical reasoning at scale.
+We will further extend this paradigm to real-world interactive environments and perform on robotic tasks.

 In general, our contributions are: (1) We formulate the \textbf{G2U} problem and curate 1,000+ heterogeneous games with a hierarchical evaluation (\emph{Survival/Curiosity/Utility}), diagnosing the strengths and weaknesses of prevalent prediction-based, RL-based, and VLM-based methods.
 (2) We propose \textbf{IPR}: world-model rollouts \emph{score} and \emph{reinforce} VLM in the same action space, enabling interactive experience to steadily build up physical reasoning ability.
 (3) We introduce \textbf{PhysCode}, a physics-centric action code fusing action semantics with visual dynamics, bridging WM prediction and VLM reasoning.